daviddigital/chatgpt-filehelper/README.md

 ChatGPT won't know about `processFileContent` or `resolveImportPath` unless they're uploaded too, and the imports of those files as well.

-Also, copy pasting all of those files may result in a token error.
+Also, copy pasting all of those files may result in an error.

 ![Too long](images/too_long.png)

-Using this project, `npm run gpt index.ts`, will generate a long minifed file that is hard to read for us but easy to read by ChatGPT.
+Using this tool by running `npm run gpt index.ts`, will generate a long minifed file that is hard to read for us but easy to read by ChatGPT.
 Simply copy paste it and ask questions knowing the GPT has the full context.

 ![Generated File](images/generatedfile.png)

 ![ChatGPT reading combined file](images/chatgpt.png)

 ## Installation

+Note: releasing to NPM shortly, for now only works locally.

 To use `chatgpt-filehelper`, follow these installation steps: